-Subscribe to Disney Plus and have access to your favourite TV shows and films.
-From the classics to new releases, the streaming service has thousands of options to choose from, including popular titles from Disney, Pixar, Star Wars, Marvel, National Geographic, Star and many more.
+From the classics to new releases, Disney Plus has thousands of options to choose from, including popular titles from Disney, Pixar, Star Wars, Marvel, National Geographic, Star and many more.

 For more guidance on Disney Plus, take a look at our guide on how to set up Disney Plus parental controls and a breakdown of how much Disney Plus costs in the UK.